-3.16.4 Dental Hygiene Services
+3.17.4 Dental Hygiene Services

 Dental hygiene services are available to UAMS students at a nominal fee.
-Services include teeth cleaning, diagnostic radiographs, and fluoride applications.
-The Dental Hygiene Clinic is located in room \$1/23 of the Shorey Building.
+Services include teeth cleaning, diagnostic radiographs, pit and fissure sealants, and fluoride applications.
+The Dental Hygiene Clinic is located in room S1/23 of the Shorey Building.
 For appointments call (501) 686-5733.

-3.16.5 Pharmacy
+3.17.5 Pharmacy